 Our environment tolerates a lot of weakness.
 That is good for the aged and infirm but not so good for kids or anyone else that would like to grow strong, be healthy, be independent and take on life’s challenges.

-We build these skills in our classes.
+We can build these skills in our martial arts.